fredferrao/lift-json-rest-angular/README.md

-## simple lift web project ( liftweb.net ) for lift-json-rest-angular
+## fork of Chris81T/lift-json-rest-angular but with sbt instead of maven

 How to:
-- 1. check out the project
+- 1. clone the project
-- 2. be sure, you have installed maven 3
-- 3. go to the path of the pom.xml and execute following commands:
+- 2. go to the folder and execute ./sbt
-- 3.1. mvn clean install # clean may existing artifacts and compile, build, package the project and finally install it into your local repository
-- 3.2. ( if you have jRebel installed ) mvn scala:cc # enables continuous compilation if you want to edit the project
+- 3. sbt will download all necessary dependencies and when it's done you'll see a prompt > waiting for commands
-- 3.3. mvn jetty:run # will start the embedded jetty server.
-Go to localhost:8080/lift to start the web app
+- 4. type container:start this will compile all source codes and start the embedded jetty server
+- 5. Go to localhost:8080 to see the app running.
+Enjoy